 Contact Us Today – Free Consultation, Available 24 Hours

 Mr. Breese’s office is available to you 24 hours a day.
-Don’t delay and call us at 303-377-0100.
 We want to hear the details of your case and will be happy to set up a no obligation, free consultation with you.
 You deserve an advocate in the Colorado legal system – we’ll work to place you in the best possible position given the merits of your specific case.

-What You Need to Know NOW About Your Probations Violation Case
+What You Need to Know NOW About Your Probation Violation Case in Colorado

 - If you are accused of violating your probation, you can likely be resentenced on your original crime – you should NOT ignore this as time is of the essence.